Stackclash/5e-vault/5. Mechanics/Tables/Orcs Of The Shadow Marches Leaving The Shadow Marches.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/erlw
+aliases:
-aliases: ["Orcs of the Shadow Marches; Leaving the Shadow Marches"]
+  - Orcs of the Shadow Marches; Leaving the Shadow Marches
 ---
 # Orcs of the Shadow Marches; Leaving the Shadow Marches
 *Source: Eberron: Rising from the Last War p.
 31*